candidtim/f2-commander/README.md

    - [ ] ZIP (read, create, update)
    - [ ] ... and more ...

- - Windows support
-   You are probably better off with WSL, but some day, maybe ...
+ - Windows support.
+You are probably better off with WSL, but some day, maybe...
    - [ ] Test all features in Windows
    - [ ] Then, maybe plan fixes